 Event Storming is an engaging way to bring specialists from different teams or areas together, drive your analysis from the outside, and quickly explore complex business domains in hours instead of days or weeks.
 It was invented by Alberto Brandolini to create a business model that can be used during development, to get the big picture of the project environment, its needs, and goals, and to assess its complexity.

 But going further there is more.
-Event storming supports group learning and is a fun way to integrate teams that can have different perspectives on the same issue.
+Event storming supports group learning and is a great way to integrate teams that can have different perspectives on the same issue.
 It helps if teams want to create alternative solutions together (especially interesting for startups) by visualizing and selecting them.
 Event storming may also be useful for teams with a mature approach to order the process and find out about bottlenecks and areas of conflict.

 Event Storming is an approach for modeling complex business flows.
 There are three basic strengths of this method – speed, collaboration, and clarity.
 How we went through the Event Storming workshop to learn more about one of our internal processes and the methodology itself?